Are We Losing Our Focus

 We think we’re doing fine.

-But, studies show we’re not adapting to the transition as well as we think we are.
-For instance, consider our only defence against the onslaught of information, responsibilities, and outside stimuli that constantly keep us busy: multi-tasking.
-If we could simply learn how to multi-task, we would be able to squeeze three hours of work into one, right?
+However, studies have shown we’re not adapting to the transition as well as we think we are.
+For instance, consider our only defence against a load of information, responsibilities and outside stimuli that constantly keep us busy: multi-tasking.

-Daniel Levitin (1), a leading expert in the organizational challenges of the modern world, goes so far as to call multi-tasking a myth.
-According to his research, the closest the brain can get to completing more than one thing at a time is to quickly and sloppily switch between the two tasks.
-The final product of the multi-tasker is woefully deficient in quality and efficiency.
+However, Daniel Levitin (1), a leading expert in the organisational challenges of the modern world, goes so far as to call multi-tasking a myth.
+According to his research, the closest the brain can get to completing more than one thing at a time is to quickly and sloppily switch between the two tasks, which impacts the quality and efficiency of your work.

 Levitin urges us to see our multi-tasking behaviour as just that: addiction.
-While we may be euphorically buzzing through our workday with two phones in hand and an eye on email, our mental and physical capacities are withering under the pressure.
-Increased cortisol levels and the rapid depletion of oxygenated glucose lead to anxiety, exhaustion, and truly poor decision-making.
+While we may be euphorically buzzing through our workday with two phones in hand and an eye on our emails, our mental and physical capacities are withering under pressure.
+This can lead to anxiety, exhaustion and poor decision-making.

-The steps are simple, but make no mistake: cultivating focus while living in a technology-driven world can be difficult.
-The best way I found to get organized was to get creative with expert suggestions.
+The best way I found to get organised was to get creative with expert suggestions.
 Here are two of my best tactics:

-So far, my path towards a technology-reduced lifestyle has had tremendous effects on my mental and physical well-being.
-By maintaining my positivity, refusing to multi-task, and fostering my ability to focus, I’ve also noticed gains in productivity and quality of work.
+Whatever you choose, these corporate events ideas are bound to have tremendous effects on their mental and physical well-being.
+By maintaining positivity, refusing to multi-task and fostering our ability to focus, we might just see gains in productivity and quality of our work.

 References: